 The free event will also host exhibits and activities that detail Everglades conservation programs and information about invasive species throughout the day.
 UPI is reporting that the largest python caught during the hunt measured 17.5 feet and weighed 164 pounds.
 The hunt has been panned by some in the mainstream media as a failure because more than 1,000 hunters entered the challenge and only 50 snakes were captured.
 While the hunt went off without a hitch for most, a pair of hunters in their 20s had to be rescued.
 Firefighters Feb.
 7 had to airlift out the two hunters who became stranded and disoriented in the Everglades to an area hospital.
 They were suffering from heat exhaustion and dehydration and were also apparently lightheaded and weak.

 The Burmese python is an invasive snake that is thriving in the Florida Everglades.
-They can grow to more than 20 feet in the wild and weigh up to 400 pounds.
+They can grow to more than 20 feet in the wild and weigh more than 200 pounds.
 Their native range is in Southeast Asia, including Thailand, Vietnam, Indonesia, and Myanmar.
 The United States banned the importation and transportation of the Burmese python and several other species in March 2012.
 You can read ReptileChannel's Burmese python care sheet here.